-The Organizational Studies Honors Concentration
+The Organizational Studies Honors Option

-The Organizational Studies Honors Concentration is designed to enable advanced undergraduate students to gain experience in the design, conduct, and analysis of research on organizations and organizational behavior.
+The Organizational Studies Honors Option is designed to enable advanced undergraduate students to gain experience in the design, conduct, and analysis of research on organizations and organizational behavior.
 In the program, you will collaborate directly with a faculty mentor to complete an original research project.
 For students with strong academic records and an interest in research, the honors program can serve as a capstone for your undergraduate studies, and as important preparation for graduate studies or other future endeavors.

-Overall Structure and Effort for Honors Concentration
+Overall Structure and Effort for Honors Option

-If you decide to pursue an honors concentration, your honors thesis will become the defining feature of your senior year.
+If you decide to pursue an honors option, your honors thesis will become the defining feature of your senior year.
 Completing an honors research project requires a commitment of at least two terms working in an independent study format and meeting on a regular basis with a faculty mentor.
 This type of independent research project typically requires an average effort of 12 hours per week for two terms.
 A complete first draft of the thesis should be submitted to the faculty mentor early in the second semester of the project (by Feb 1).
 You must submit the final thesis for evaluation by a faculty panel in early March (deadline each year is the Friday immediately after spring break).
-You will participate in an oral defense/discussion of your thesis in late March and will also present your work at a OS Research Symposium in early April.
+You will participate in an oral defense/discussion of your thesis in late March and will also present your work at a OS Honors Symposium in early April.
 If your thesis is approved and LSA cumulative gpa requirements are met, an Honors designation will appear on your transcript and diploma upon graduation.